Tarata, Bolivia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and C. It's important that you choose the right type.
-Many adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A and C. Ensure that you pick the correct kind.
+Most adapters available online are simply plug changers and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most areas.

 A portable power bank, like this one